SupremeCommanderMaps/SurvivalVersus/README.md

 * The 3 groups of bombers in the strategic bombers random event now spawn with 5 second delay in between them
 * Added message to notify players of drowning ACUs
 * Fixed bug causing Vision Centers to become killable after being captured twice
+* Fixed bug causing Team HP Bonus to be applied twice (once on the total HP and once on the % of HP)

 ## New in version 5.6